shuding/minutiae/README.md

 ## Features

-- Caching: the same CSS written in two places uses the same class.
+- Caching: the same CSS written in two places uses the same class
-- Atomic: each declaration is split into it's own class
+- Atomic: each declaration is split into an invidual class
 - Scoped styles: generated class names are prefixed with `.z-`
 - Prefixing: vendor specific declarations like `-moz-placeholder`
 - Minified: appended styles are compressed